I'm being harassed and stalked at work by a customer. Is my employer supposed to help stop this?

 According to a judicial opinion during the litigation, the customer "repeatedly stared at her, commented on her body, told her she was beautiful, touched her face, tried to hug her, and asked her out on dates multiple times."
 This was in addition to attempting to video-record her, as mentioned above.

-The employee repeatedly notified her store managers over the course of the year in which this was taking place.
+The employee repeatedly notified her store managers over the course of a year.
 While they reportedly spoke with the customer initially, it didn't stop him and they didn't follow up.

 Ultimately, the employee sought a retraining order from the police, and stopped being able to come to work due to fear.
-Cosco then terminated her.
+Costco then terminated her.

-An 8-person jury concluded unanimously that Cosco violated Title VII of the Civil Rights Act of 1964 -- the primary federal employment discrimination law -- by failing to take reasonable steps necessary to maintain a workplace free from harassment based on one's sex.
+An 8-person jury concluded unanimously that Costco violated Title VII of the Civil Rights Act of 1964 -- a federal employment discrimination law -- by failing to take reasonable steps necessary to maintain a workplace free from harassment based on one's sex.

-Doorways Employment Law is a virtual employment law practice, leveraging the power of technology to connect with clients in the most efficient, convenient and cost-effective way possible.
-It specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts.
+Doorways Employment Law specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts, including with regard to employment discrimination and sex discrimination matters.
 Contact Doorways.